-As editor and publisher of The Beat, I always greatly admired Afropop's productions, and I am now thrilled to be part of the team as Editor in Large for Afropop.org.
+As editor and publisher of The Beat, and a radio veteran myself, I always greatly admired Afropop's productions, and I am now thrilled to be part of the team as Editor at Large for Afropop.org.
 This series of reprints of essential articles from The Beat will add historical perspective and background for Afropop's coverage of current musical developments, with the advantage of now being able to enhance the stories online with music and video clips.
 The Beat also goes on at ByeByeBeat.blogspot.com and Facebook.

 We invite you to check in frequently to see what treasures we have unearthed from the Golden Age!